 - April 2022: As a result of the issue, the Heritage Council adjourns its hearing and provides a report to the Minster for Planning on the expansion of the WHEA.

 - July 2022: The Minister for Planning supports the recommendation’s in the Heritage Council’s report and recommends to the Governor in Council that a new WHEA be declared in accordance with section 169 of the Heritage Act 2017.
 The WHEA is declared in the Government Gazette on 28 July 2022. no. G 30: http://www.gazette.vic.gov.au/

 - August 2022: The draft Strategy Plan is updated to reflect the new expanded WHEA.

 - September 2022: The draft Strategy Plan and draft planning scheme controls for the expanded WHEA area are placed on public notice, submissions are invited in accordance with section 171 of the Heritage Act 2017.

 - October 2022: The public submission period closed on 20 November.

-- Approval (likely mid – 2023): The Heritage Council must give the draft Strategy Plan to the Minister for Planning for approval.
+- Approval (likely mid – late 2023): The Heritage Council must give the draft Strategy Plan to the Minister for Planning for approval.
 The Minster for Planning may approve the Strategy Plan with or without amendments.
 The Strategy Plan comes into effect on the date it is published in the Government Gazette.

 - Draft Strategy Plan